5 Days in Italy: Classic Itinerary for Rome, Florence & Venice + Itineraries for 4 Alternate Routes

 Getting There

 The main train station in Florence, Santa Maria Novella, is conveniently located in the heart of Florence.
-There are high speed trains running from all major large cities in Italy many times a day, so you can catch a high speed train from Venice to Florence.
-Florence also has a small airport, but it’s easier to fly to Italy into one of the major airports, like Rome, Venice or Milan.
+There are high speed trains running from all major large cities in Italy many times a day, so you can catch a high speed train from Venice to Florence which takes just about 2 hours.

 Where to Stay